geohackweek/machine-learning/_episodes/00-intro.md

 1. calculate a new y through iteration of possible m,b values
 1. assess how close you are (use a cost function)
 1. the process of iteration on m,b is done through gradient descent (subtract partial derivatives w.r.t. m, b to get the cost function error to a minimum)
+1. gradient gives us direction to minimize cost function
+1. learning rate tells us how big a step to take in that direction

 For ML applications, there are many cost functions.
 For linear regression, we can use MSE.